ssun5/ssun5.github.io/_posts/2020-06-13-compass-gait-walker.markdown

 After simulating over about 10,000 increments of \\\(\gamma \\\), ~300 steps for each value of \\\(\gamma \\\) it becomes evident in its plot that the states are indeed exhibiting bifurcation and chaotic behavior.

-Using MATLAB's plotting functions, we can interatively plot the points along the robot w.r.t the simulated system states.
+Using MATLAB's plotting functions, we can iteratively plot the points along the robot w.r.t the simulated system states.
 The resulting animation serves as a visual sanity check, providing confidence that the system has been modeled as intended.

 <a href="https://youtu.be/SqO2aBX_hxQ" data-poprox="youtube" class="fit image"><img src="/images/thumbs/CG_walk_0_7.jpg" /></a>